tripal/tripal_doc/docs/dev_guide/module_dev/fields/types.rst

     with a different name.

-- **read_value**: this is almost the same as join, but there will be no modification to the value if we edit a content type, only look up an existing value.
+- **read_value**: this is almost the same as join, but there will be no modification to the value if we edit a content type, we only look up an existing value.

 - **replace**: indicates that the value of this property is a tokenized string and should be replaced with values from other properties.